Phantoms (novel): Plot summary

-Jenny and Lisa Paige, two sisters, return to Jenny's hometown of Snowfield, California, a small ski resort village nestled in the Sierra-Nevada Mountains where Jenny works as a doctor, and find no one alive.
-The few bodies they find are either mutilated, or reveal some strange form of death.
-Finally, after growing more alarmed by the town's mysterious and alarming situation Jenny manages to call police in a neighboring town to come help.
+Sisters Jenny and Lisa Paige return to Snowfield, California, a small ski-resort town in the Sierra Nevada where Jenny works as a doctor, and find no one alive.
+Most of the residents have vanished; the few bodies the sisters find are either mutilated or show signs of a sudden, unexplained death.
+Growing alarmed, Jenny reaches the sheriff's department in a nearby town and asks for help.